Cultural Travel ideasCultural Travel ideas

 Bell Tower of San Pietro Cathedral | Bologna

-The climb takes place in the cavity along a particular spiral staircase made not by steps but by a long inclined plane and, even if challenging, it will reward you with a unique view that goes from the rooftops and towers of Bologna’s centre to the hills, where only the Asinelli dominate you: priceless if done at sunset.
-When on the top, a guide explains the history of the bell tower and its bells, and if you’re lucky you can also try bells ring.
+The climb takes place via a unique spiral staircase made up of a long sloping surface.
+Although challenging, you will be rewarded with a unique view over the rooftops and towers of Bologna all the way to the hills, dominated only by the Asinelli tower.
+It’s priceless if done at sunset.
+Once at the top, you will discover the history of the bell tower and its bells, and if you are lucky, you may even get to ring the bells.

 Prendiparte Tower | Bologna